Nakedness and colonialism: Australia

 Aboriginal Australians in 1819 wore only the jackets they were given, but not pants.

-Missionaries and anthropologists came to Central Australia much later than other regions, it being sparsely populated due to scarce water resources.
-The first Europeans arrived in the late 1870s with a second wave in the 1930s.
-Aboriginal peoples welcomed clothing, but use it as decorations rather than to cover their nakedness, which was disconcerting to outsiders.
-The 19th century missionaries pursued a policy of cultural conversion that included proper dress, but in the 20th century anthropologists were more accepting of nakedness.
+Missionaries and anthropologists came to Central Australia much later than other regions; it was sparsely populated due to scarce water resources.
+The first Europeans arrived in the late 1870s, with a second wave in the 1930s.
+Aboriginal peoples welcomed clothing, but used it as decorations rather than to cover their nakedness, which was disconcerting to outsiders.
+The 19th century missionaries pursued a policy of cultural conversion that included proper dress, but in the 20th century, anthropologists were more accepting of nakedness.

 In an autobiography by an Arrernte man in 1950, he does not describe his people as naked.
 Instead, he reports that children were taught behaviors appropriate to each gender that maintained modesty without clothing, such as sitting facing away from others.
 These behaviors were not known or understood by Europeans at the time.
 He also described the missionaries trying to prevent an Arrernte ceremony which involved the men being naked with their bodies painted with sacred markings.
 The missionaries refused to give them food until they had dressed.

 As the 20th century continued, it was found that clothing had results that were the opposite of what was intended.
 When aboriginal children had grown up naked, they had little interest in sexuality until adulthood, but clothing made them more sexually aware and precocious.